holbiejlln/holbertonschool-shell/processes_and_signals/README.md

-# 0-7.
-Highlander
+# 0-9.process
-mandatory
-Write a Bash script that displays:
+Write a Bash script that:

-To infinity and beyond indefinitely
+Creates the file /var/run/myscript.pid containing its PID Displays To infinity and beyond indefinitely
-With a sleep 2 in between each iteration
-I am invincible!!! when receiving a SIGTERM signal Make a copy of your 6-stop_me_if_you_can script, name it 67-stop_me_if_you_can, that kills the 7-highlander process instead of the 4-to_infinity_and_beyond one.
+Displays I hate the kill command when receiving a SIGTERM signal Displays Y U no love me?! when receiving a SIGINT signal Deletes the file /var/run/myscript.pid and terminates itself when receiving a SIGQUIT or SIGTERM signal